 See my list of Capsule hotels in Airports

-Things I liked about flying Turkish Airlines Economy Class
+Things I Loved About Flying Turkish Airlines Economy Class

-During Turkish Airlines mealtime, you get a written menu of your options.
-I think it must be a Star Alliance condition because i’ve noticed other Star Alliance airlines give you meal menus, as well.
+During meals, you’re given a Turkish Airlines in-flight menu of your food options.
+I think it must be a Star Alliance condition because i’ve noticed other Star Alliance airlines give you meal menus too.

 I pre-ordered a vegetarian/Hindu meal across the board and the meals were interesting.
 My first meals from San Francisco to Istanbul felt a little more like Hindu vegetarian meal, Indian rice with a whisper of Turkish (and I mean whisper– Turkish salad seasoning).
 It felt substantial, surprisingly hearty and filling.
 On my second flight from Istanbul to Bologna, my Turkish Airlines vegetarian meal was more along the lines of Turkish foods.